legend-exp/legend-pygeom-tools/docs/source/index.rst

 --------------------

-If your geometry creation script/notebook/application is already set up correctly, you can use the following set of attributes to control the package's output.
+If your geometry creation script/notebook/application is already set up correctly, you can use our :doc:`extensions to the pyg4ometry API <pyg4-api>` to control the package's output.

+Detector registration and visualization attributes will be stored into the output GDML file.

 Registering detectors for use with `remage`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^